Document Management for the Distributed Firm

 Remote Access

 Security services on the web server may be robust, but as users open documents on potentially diverse and shared computers, there are new risks that documents will become infected when they are edited.
-Security planning for protecting against this risk is essential.
+Security planning for protecting user devices against this risk is essential.

-Mobile apps are also a common add-on for standard document management systems.
-These apps provide great mobility features, such as the ability to search, download and even edit files.
+Mobile apps are also a common add-on for document management systems.
+These apps provide great mobility features, such as the ability to search, download, and even edit files.
 With this said, they are rarely appropriate for full-fledged editing and are usually most useful for review and quick changes on the fly.

 Finally, for firms with a virtual desktop infrastructure, remote access to all software including document management comes built in.
 The DMS and the firm’s full software complement is available anywhere users have access to the Internet.